 Starting salaries range from £22,917 up to £28,660 in London.

 Send your CV and covering letter describing your interest in education.

-After interviewing you, if you are successful, we will match you to a suitable school.
+If you are successful after the interview stage with us, we will match you to a suitable school.
 The school will probably want to interview you as well unless a school have recommended you to us.

-We will also perform our statutory checks on you, including a DBS and references.
+We will also perform our statutory checks on you, including a DBS check and references.

 Once this has been done, we will arrange a start date for you and enrol you as an associate student at the university.